Why Study MBA in Australia

 13 September 2021

-The students can take advantage of the rich and inclusive environment for study and learning.
-The University offers more than a thousand clubs, activities, organisations, and volunteer opportunities, including student-run legal and dental clinics and other community-based projects to its students.
+Students can benefit from the rich and diverse environment for study and learning.
+The University provides its students over a thousand clubs, activities, organisations, and volunteer opportunities, including student-run legal and dentistry clinics and other community-based programs.

-The world's great innovators and educators at the institute are engaged in advancing knowledge and making new discoveries for a more sustainable and prosperous future.
+The world's great innovators and educators at the institute are engaged in advancing knowledge and making discoveries for a more sustainable and prosperous future, guiding students to grow in the right direction.

-Admission decisions are based on academic achievement reflected in the student's academic transcript and research potential, as indicated by research experience and letters of support from referees.
-However, to enrol for undergraduate programmes, students must score a minimum of 80% in 12th standard, and a minimum of 8.0 CGPA in undergraduate is required to enrol for graduate courses.
-The University accepts various English proficiency tests like IELTS, TOEFL, and Duolingo to assess international students' language skills.
-Moreover, the University may ask for other standardise admission tests for some specific courses.
-The basic documents required to study at the University of Toronto are:
+Admission decisions are based on academic achievement, as apparent by the student's academic transcript and research potential, as evidenced by research experience and letters of support from referees.
+To enrol in undergraduate programmes, students must have a minimum of 80% in 12th grade, and a minimum of 8.0 CGPA in undergraduate is necessary to enrol in graduate courses.

 Payment of non-refundable application fee